Last update: 11/13/21

-However, with that being said, personally I don’t like auto-posting to Facebook from Twitter, I believe it is a little impersonal and that may just be me, but I wanted to give you an idea of what an RSS Feed is.
+However, personally I don't like auto-posting to Facebook from Twitter, I believe it is a little impersonal, that may just be me, but I wanted to give you an idea of what an RSS Feed is.

 Where to Start Syndicating Your Blogs RSS Feed

 There are dozens and dozens of these types of sites that will pull in your Blogs RSS Feed, but here are a few to get you started.

 Networked Blogs: [Website Discontinued] Networked Blogs has a library of blog topics to submit your blog to.
 Two of the coolest thing about Networked Blogs is: 1) You can set it up so your posts will automatically post on your Facebook Page from your blog and 2) they are very well indexed by Google.

 Alltop: Although Alltop gets a lot of stick from many people, it can still act as a great library of blogs and bloggers.
 With a complete A-Z of topics and syndication as easy as submitting your blog details, it’s a great way to get your blog in front of a new set of readers.